aclemons/emailrelay/doc/reference.md

 *   \-\-pop-by-name (-J)

-    Modifies the POP server's spool directory to be the sub-directory named after the user-id used for POP authentication.
-This allows POP clients to see only their own messages after they have been moved into separate sub-directories typically by the built-in  `copy:` or `deliver:` filters.
-    Content files can remain in  the main spool directory to save disk space;
-    they will be deleted by the POP server when it deletes the last matching envelope file.
+    Modifies the POP server's spool directory to be the sub-directory with the same name as the user-id used for POP authentication.
+This  allows POP clients to see only their own messages after they have  been moved into separate sub-directories typically by the built-in  `deliver:` or `copy:` filters.
+Content files can remain in the  main spool directory to save disk space; they will be deleted by

 *   \-\-pop-no-delete (-G)